 Another option in southern Jakarta – in Kemang – Hotel Monopoli is close to Kemang Raya, a street full of restaurants, shops, and a lot of local life.
 Monas, one of the main tourist spots in Jakarta, is about 40 minutes away; and Kota Tua is around 1 hour.

 Looking for a budget-friendly place to stay in Jakarta?
 Wonderloft Hostel is in Kota Tua and is a good choice for anyone looking to explore Jakarta’s colonial culture.

 In southern Jakarta, close to Kemang Raya and the main streets of Kemang, Nomad Hostel attracts a younger crowd to its premises.

-If your hotel has a good spa, make sure to have a Javanese Lulur.
-If your hotel doesn’t offer the treatment, you can go to the Martha Tilaar Spa, the spa at The Dharmawangsa, Jamu Spa, or Puri Santi Spa.
+If your hotel has a good spa, be sure to book a Javanese Lulur.
+If your hotel doesn’t offer the treatment, you can go to either Martha Tilaar Spa, the spa at The Dharmawangsa, Jamu Spa, or Puri Santi Spa.

-Also, make sure to read the complete guide to spend 2 days in Jakarta, and don’t forget to check other posts about Indonesia.
+Also, make sure to read the complete itinerary to spend 2 days in Jakarta, and don’t forget to read other posts about Indonesia: